 End User representatives

-Realistic disaster scenarios help us better understand disasters.
-They allow endusers to visualise potential impacts before disasters happen and proactively plan for these events.
-In this project, realistic disaster scenarios are being developed using catastrophe loss models so that vulnerable areas, utilities and assets within our major cities can be identified.
+Realistic disaster scenarios help emergency managers better understand disasters.
+They allow for visualisation of potential impacts before disasters happen, and enable proactive planning for these events.
+This project, now in its utilisation phase, developed realistic disaster scenarios using catastrophic loss models so that vulnerable areas, utilities and assets within our major cities can be identified.

-The scenarios will quantify the impacts on society, critical infrastructure, lifelines and buildings, along with the natural environment.
-This information will allow end-users to understand the implications of these events for their agencies and their industries so they can better prepare for, or mitigate the impacts of, events that are beyond their experience.
+Modelling plausible scenarios such as these quantifies the impacts on society, critical infrastructure, lifelines and buildings, along with the natural environment.
+This allows emergency managers to understand the implications for their agencies so they can better prepare for, or mitigate the impacts of, events that are beyond their experience.

 This project focuses on how a better understanding of the role of science in decision-making will help industry articulate and defend decisions to the community, media, inquiries and elsewhere, and, better frame information and advice on how scientists and professionals communicate.